Ste25/php-telegram-bot-api/README.md

 ```php
 $bot->addChat(['Amy' => 'fourth_chat', 'Penny' => 'fifth_chat', 'Bernadette' => 'sixth_chat', 'Etc...' => 'etc...]);
 ```
+If the last argument is `true`, the added chats will be selected.
 #### Remove one or more chat(s)
 You can _remove_ chats using `removeChat`:
 ```php